stlyash/open-question-papers/README.md

+# Open Question Papers
+This Repository is responsible for deployment of the website hosted at openpapers.netlify.app <br>
+You can find different college question papers.

-# Getting Started with Create React App
+## Getting started with React
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts